tudelft3d/geo1004_handouts/README.md

 # geo1004_handouts
-Handouts for the course GEO1004: 3D modelling of the built environment
+This repository was the home of the handouts for the course GEO1004: 3D modelling of the built environment.

-If you spot an error, please submit an issue or (even better) fork the repository and submit a pull request.
+These have now been compiled into an open [3D book](https://github.com/tudelft3d/3dbook).
+Please follow further developments in that repository.